APM recognises Aboriginal and Torres Strait Islander Peoples as the First Australians

 By creating employment opportunities, showing respect and developing relationships, APM hopes to contribute to closing the unacceptable gap that exists between Aboriginal and Torres Strait Islander people and the wider Australian community.

-Our second Reconciliation Action Plan was endorsed by Reconciliation Australia and started in 2014.
+Our second Reconciliation Action Plan was endorsed by Reconciliation Australia and started in 2014 and our third, the Innovation RAP, was launched in 2017 by Australia's Minister for Indigenous Health Hon.
+Ken Wyatt.